Overview of Phase 2 Challenge

-In order to participate in the Challenge, each individual, whether acting alone or as part of a Competitor Team must identify their nationality.
+In order to participate in the Challenge, each individual, whether acting alone or as part of a competitor team must identify their nationality.

 - No individual competitor shall be a citizen of a country on the NASA Export Control Program list of Designated Countries List Category II: Countries determined by the Department of State to support terrorism.
 The current list of designated countries can be found at http://oiir.hq.nasa.gov/nasaecp.
-Please check the link for latest updates.
+Please check the link for the latest updates.
 This includes individuals with dual citizenship unless they are a U.S. citizen or a lawful permanent U.S. resident (green card holder).

 - While China is not a Category II designated country, pursuant to Public Law 116-6, Section 530, NASA is prohibited from participating, collaborating, or coordinating bilaterally in any way with China or any Chinese-owned entity.
-Team members who are citizens of China but not affiliated with a Chinese entity may be permitted to participate on a Team.
+Team members who are citizens of China but not affiliated with a Chinese entity may be permitted to participate on a team.

 - Subject to the conditions set forth herein, foreign nationals and foreign national teams can participate in the Challenge.
 However, they are not eligible for a cash prize, and must acknowledge acceptance of this by signing and submitting a Foreign Participant Acknowledgement Form.

 - A competitor team-designated lead shall be responsible for both compliance with the rules (including prize eligibility rules) and the actions of all members of the team.

 In order to be eligible to win a prize: